 Life in Recovery

 That night was a wakeup call for William.
 He decided it was time to break out of the cycle of addiction and went to REACH Health Services for treatment.
-Now he has been in recovery for more than six months and he has been able to save more money than he ever had before.
+Now he has been in recovery for almost a year and he has been able to save more money than he ever had before.
 He says, “Every day I look back and see how far I have come.
 I know I will never go back,” Now that William is in recovery, he wants to share his story to help others.
-He wishes people had more empathy and understanding for people with substance use disorders.
+He wishes people had more empathy and understanding for people who use drugs.

 He encourages anyone who is struggling with a substance use disorder to take one step at a time.
 Change and help can come from unexpected places and will look different for everyone.
 He encourages people to “Go slow.
 Pause to think.
 Stop looking out and start looking within.”
 If you or someone you love is looking for help for substance use, call Baltimore’s Here2Help Hotline at 410 433 5175.